Charles E W Bean, Diaries, AWM38 3DRL 606/18/1 - October 1915 - Part 6

 E of us.
 We were withdrawn

-on W side of DP
+on the W side o / D.P.)

-1st Bde major took (shorthand)
+1st Bde major took me right around until I

-met the 10th Bn
+met the 10th Bn.

-10th Bn ws / on Tuesday
+10 Bn ws attacked on Tuesday -

-fighting at the head of shrap Valley
+fighting at the head of Shrap Valley.

 Reinforcements were wanted